 Bachata’s modern era was ushered in by Blas Durán’s incorporation of the electric guitar into the music in 1987.
 The group of bachateros who followed in Durán’s footsteps—Luis Vargas, Raulín Rodriguez, Antony Santos, Juan Bautista--all had a role in defining what the music has come to sound like today.
-There is, however, no argument that the single most influential bachatero in establishing the modern style, as well as possibly the most commercially successful bachatero ever, has been Antony Santos.
+There is, however, no argument that the single most influential bachatero in establishing the modern style, as well as the most commercially successful within the Dominican Republic is Antony Santos.

 Antony Santos was precisely the right musician in the right place at the right time during bachata’s history.
 While it was the bachata “Voy pa’lla” that originally made him famous, Santos had as much success with the merengues on his recordings as the bachatas.
 This heavy emphasis on merengue was instrumental in allowing bachata to reach a larger audience, because many Dominicans, still unwilling to let go of the traditional stigma against bachata, didn’t know how to dance it.
 Santos’ merengues were accessible to the Dominican public at large, and some of his biggest hits have been merengues.